 Have a proper lunch break.
 No need to eat in front of the laptop.
 Sit at the table and eat in silence, appreciating every bite.

 Besides a sound morning routine, in time, you can aim to create a simple yet effective evening routine.
-Making some small changes to your workspace can also have a tremendous effect.
+Making some small changes to your workspace can also help tremendously with stress management.
 Check out these home office ideas that can also help you increase productivity.